MTV Hits (France)

-MTV Hits is a French music television channel from Paramount Networks EMEAA launched on 17 November 2015.
+MTV Hits was a French music television channel from Paramount Networks EMEAA launched on 17 November 2015.

 History

 The channels MTV Base, MTV Pulse and MTV Idol merged on November 17, 2015, replaced by MTV Hits.
 At the same time, BET became its own channel, My MTV, an interactive music channel was created, MTV Rocks was removed from CanalSat while MTV Dance, VH1 and VH1 Classic were added to Numericable.

 After weeks of negotiations an agreement has been reached between the Viacom and Canal+ groups, Canal retained the BET, MTV Hits and J-One channels.

 Since April 2019, MTV Hits is available on all SFR networks (ADSL/FTTH/FTTB).

 Since November 19, 2019, the channels of the ViacomCBS International Media Networks France group including J-One, Nickelodeon channels and other MTV and MTV Hits channels are now distributed to ADSL/Fiber operators which marks the end of exclusivity with Canal+, such as Free on November 19, 2019, the OTT platform Molotov TV on November 28, since January 28, 2020 at Bouygues Telecom and to Orange on July 8, 2020.

 Since January 14, 2020, the channel changes its numbering and was on channel 183 of the operator Canal+.

 On October 8, 2021, the channel changed its logo and look.
 That same day at 9pm, it broadcast an exclusive concert of Madonna's Madame X Tour, recorded in Lisbon.

 The channel ceased broadcast on Canal+ on 20 April 2022.

-The channel will be closed on 31 December 2025.
+The channel closed on 31 December 2025.
+The final music video playing on this channel was Gabriela by Katseye before the channel's closing at 6:00 AM CET.